default-writer/c/docs/gc.md

 - GC can find an AST leafs for call tree where allocation / de-allocation call can be placed
 - GC can automatically put allocation / de-allocation method calls in AST
 - GC and memory allocator can calculates total required memory for the program using AST
-- GC and memory allocator can allocate / de-allocate required memory blocks during the program execution
+- GC and memory allocator operate required memory blocks during the program execution

 ### lazy strategy pattern